 About half the families that have credit cards carry a balance.
 Your statement now tells you how long it will take to pay off that debt if you make only the minimum payment each month.

-Owe $2,800 on your card and have an 18 percent interest rate?
-Credit card calculators will tell you that if you make only the minimum payment, $56, or 2 percent, it will take you nearly 30 years to pay that off the card.
+For example, if you owe $2,800 on your card and have an 18 percent interest rate, making only the minimum payment — $56, or 2 percent — means it will take you nearly 30 years to pay that off the card.
 Along the way, you’ll pay nearly $6,800 in interest.

 4. Plan your meals

-When making the grocery list for the week, plan your meals around the sales and corresponding coupons that are available.
-Since couponing can be very time-consuming, you can also try eliminating a few items from your list or substituting generics to save at least $20 per week.
+When making the grocery list for the week, plan your meals around sales and corresponding coupons that are available.
+Since couponing can be very time-consuming, you can also try eliminating a few items from your list or substituting generics.

 5. Reduce budget busters

-The little luxuries may seem inexpensive and worthwhile, but they add up rather quickly.
+Little luxuries may seem inexpensive, but they add up quickly.
 Try cutting variable expenses, such as coffee drinks, smoking, gym memberships and cable TV.
 Shaving down your $3 caffeinated beverage from five to two cups per week can save you up to $468 per year.
-On the other hand, if you cut out that $55 monthly gym membership and seek free alternatives, you can save up to $660.

-Switching to a less expensive insurance company can save you money, so it’s definitely worth looking into.
 Even if you have been with one car insurance company for years, use online comparison tools and shop around to find the most competitive rate.
-See Year-End Review: 10 Tips to Cut Car Insurance Costs.